-Prerequisite: PSYCH-011; MATH-034 and SOCIO-015
+Prerequisite: PSYCH-011; MATH-034

-Same as SOCIO-017.
 This course is an introduction to scientific methodology in psychology and other behavioral sciences.
 Emphasis is placed on descriptive, experimental, and applied research.
 Topics include hypothesis formation, review of professional literature, research design, collection of data, statistical analysis, and scientific report writing.
 May not be repeated.
-SC
+(C-ID PSY 200) SC

-Transfer: UC, CSU Gen. Ed.
-Area D9; IGETC Area 41
+TRANSFER: UC, CSU Gen. Ed.
+Area D9; IGETC Area 4I